patcon/data/README.txt

 DEVELOPMENT
 ===========

-This module is currently under development and pretty much untested.
+This module is currently under development.
 Use with caution.